vapor/docs/4.0/docs/fluent/authentication.md

 }
 ```

-This model must be able to store a username, in this case an email, and a password hash.
-The corresponding migration for this model is here:
+The model must be able to store a username, in this case an email, and a password hash.
+The corresponding migration for this example model is here:

 ```swift
 import Fluent